 - UE is synchronized to a SyncRef UE that is synchronized to GNSS directly or in-directly,

 - UE shall not drop any V2X data transmission for the purpose of selection/reselection to the SyncRef UE.
-The UE shall be able to identify newly detectable intra-frequency V2X SyncRef UE within Tdetect,SyncRef UE_V2X seconds if the V2X SyncRef UE meets the selection / reselection criterion defined in TS 38.331.
-Tdetect,SyncRef UE_V2X is defined as [1.6] seconds at SCH Es/Iot ≥ [0] dB, provided that the UE is allowed to drop a maximum of [30]% of its SLSS transmissions during Tdetect,SyncRef UE_V2X for the purpose of selection / reselection to the SyncRef UE.
+The UE shall be able to identify newly detectable intra-frequency SyncRef UE within Tdetect,SyncRef UE_V2X seconds if the SyncRef UE meets the selection / reselection criterion defined in TS 38.331[2].
+Tdetect,SyncRef UE_V2X is defined as 1.6 seconds at SCH Es/Iot ≥ 0 dB, provided that the UE is allowed to drop a maximum of 30% of its SLSS transmissions during Tdetect,SyncRef UE_V2X for the purpose of selection / reselection to the SyncRef UE.

 - in other case

-- The UE shall be able to identify newly detectable intra-frequency V2X SyncRef UE within Tdetect,SyncRef UE_V2X seconds if the SyncRef UE meets the selection / reselection criterion defined in TS 38.331.
-Tdetect,SyncRef UE_V2X is defined as [8] seconds at SCH Es/Iot ≥ [0] dB, provided that the UE is allowed to drop a maximum of [6] % of its V2X data and SLSS transmissions during Tdetect,SyncRef UE_V2X for the purpose of selection / reselection to the SyncRef UE.
+- The UE shall be able to identify newly detectable intra-frequency SyncRef UE within Tdetect,SyncRef UE_V2X seconds if the SyncRef UE meets the selection / reselection criterion defined in TS 38.331[2].
+Tdetect,SyncRef UE_V2X is defined as 8 seconds at SCH Es/Iot ≥ 0 dB, provided that the UE is allowed to drop a maximum of 6 % of its V2X data and SLSS transmissions during Tdetect,SyncRef UE_V2X for the purpose of selection / reselection to the SyncRef UE.

-- UE is allowed to drop up to 2 slots of its V2X data reception per PSBCH monitoring occasion and overall drop rate shall not exceed [0.3%] of its V2X data reception during Tdetect,SyncRef UE_V2X for the purpose of selection / reselection to the SyncRef UE.
+- UE is allowed to drop up to 2 slots of its V2X data reception per PSBCH monitoring occasion and overall drop rate shall not exceed 0.3% of its V2X data reception during Tdetect,SyncRef UE_V2X for the purpose of selection / reselection to the SyncRef UE.

 When serving cell/PCell synchronization reference source is configured as the highest priority,

-- UE shall be able to identify newly detectable intra-frequency V2X SyncRef UE within Tdetect,SyncRef UE_V2X seconds if the SyncRef UE meets the selection / reselection criterion defined in TS 38.331.
-Tdetect,SyncRef UE_V2X is defined as [8] seconds at SCH Es/Iot ≥ [0] dB, provided that the V2X UE is allowed to drop a maximum of [6] % of its V2X data and SLSS transmissions for the purpose of selection / reselection to the SyncRef UE.
+- UE shall be able to identify newly detectable intra-frequency SyncRef UE within Tdetect,SyncRef UE_V2X seconds if the SyncRef UE meets the selection / reselection criterion defined in TS 38.331[2].
+Tdetect,SyncRef UE_V2X is defined as 8 seconds at SCH Es/Iot ≥ 0 dB, provided that the V2X UE is allowed to drop a maximum of 6 % of its V2X data and SLSS transmissions for the purpose of selection / reselection to the SyncRef UE.

-- UE is allowed to drop up to 2 slots of its V2X data reception per PSBCH monitoring occasion and overall drop rate shall not exceed [0.3%] of its V2X data reception during Tdetect,SyncRef UE_V2X for the purpose of selection / reselection to the SyncRef UE.
+- UE is allowed to drop up to 2 slots of its V2X data reception per PSBCH monitoring occasion and overall drop rate shall not exceed 0.3% of its V2X data reception during Tdetect,SyncRef UE_V2X for the purpose of selection / reselection to the SyncRef UE.

-UE shall be capable of performing S-RSRP measurements for [3] identified intra-frequency V2X SyncRef UE with the measurement period of [320] ms. It is assumed that the V2X SyncRef UE do not drop or delay any SLSS transmission within the measurement period.
+UE shall be capable of performing PSBCH-RSRP measurements for 3 identified intra-frequency SyncRef UE with the measurement period of 320 ms. It is assumed that the SyncRef UE do not drop or delay any SLSS transmission within the measurement period.
 Otherwise, the measurement period may be extended.

-When UE is synchronized to GNSS directly, before selection / reselection of the new synchronization reference source UE shall evaluate the GNSS synchronization source reliability for at least [20] seconds before changing the synchronization reference from GNSS to another synchronization reference source.
+When UE is synchronized to GNSS directly, before selection / reselection of the new synchronization reference source UE shall evaluate the GNSS synchronization source reliability for at least 20 seconds before changing the synchronization reference from GNSS to another synchronization reference source.
 UE shall be always synchronized to GNSS directly during the evaluation of GNSS synchronization source reliability.

 12.5 L1 SL-RSRP measurements